sveawebpay/java-integration/index.md

 See the sample invoice order implementation in the <a href="https://github.com/sveawebpay/java-integration/tree/master/java/example/creditinvoiceorder" target="_blank">example/creditinvoiceorder</a> folder.

 ### 2.2 What just happened?
-Above, we start out by calling the API method WebPay::createOrder(), which returns an instance of the CreateOrderBuilder class.
+Above, we start out by calling the API method WebPay.createOrder(), which returns an instance of the CreateOrderBuilder class.

 Then, the class methods addOrderRow(), addCustomerDetails(), setOrderDate(), setCountryCode(), setCustomerReference(), and setClientOrderNumber() are used to populate the orderbuilder object with all required order information needed for an invoice order.